DailyInvestors/Secure-Server/README.md

 ---

 **Disclaimer:** This project is for educational and research purposes.
 Use responsibly and only on systems you own or have permission to test.
 Remeber nothing is fireproof.
+**Cyborg Tek** LISCENSE covers any Project that we create.
+This means, we try our best to secure and protect, however nothing is fireproof and we are not responsible, liable, etc for any tyoe of claim, suit, or criminal charge,